Home › Forums › Journal Club Case Discussion Forum › Oct 2018 – Journal Club Case

 d.Recent increase in symptoms – was there another mechanism that caused this?
 Or is this how her normal pain fluctuates (PT 2x/yr for 4 yrs)?
 Additional, seemingly minute, trauma to a previous injury could be more deleterious in someone with osteoporosis as compared to those with good bone density.

 a.Yes I would consider this a WAD presentation with associated mobility and motor control deficits.
 The underlying condition is likely WAD because of MOI with motor control impairments present (stretching of DCF causing inhibition with cervical movements), which is common with similar trauma.
 This improper motor control could possibly have led to compensation of the facet joint capsules to “tighten up” and limit motion via non-contractile contribution.
 This could possibly be why this case could fall into either the neck pain with mobility deficits or neck pain with movement coordination deficits based on how you interpret it.
 The objective findings show that both classifications are likely present to some degree (hypomobility + pain at Csp facets and inability to activate DCF).
-It’s a bit of a chicken-or-the-egg conversation and I could see both sides.
+It’s a bit of a chicken-or-the-egg conversation and I could see both sides.3) Do you see any red or yellow flags associated with this condition?

 a.Fear avoidance with driving